 CPW recommends lowering the sex ratio objective to 18-25 bucks:100 does primarily to manage CWD rates downward.
 This proposed objective range is the same as neighboring deer DAU D-7's.
 CWD in deer is twice as prevalent in bucks than does, and is also higher in prevalence in older versus younger bucks.
 Reducing the sex ratio by harvesting more bucks will help to reduce the CWD rate.
 Harvesting older bucks, who tend to be more vulnerable to harvest in the later rifle seasons during the rut, will also help with CWD management.
 Geographic hotspots of CWD, if identified, should also be targeted for increased buck harvest.
 Based on the initial 2020 mandatory CWD testing, all of the positive samples came from GMUs 25 and 26; however, lack of detection in GMU 34 could have been due to a small sample size.
 Because buck and either-sex license quotas were increased already in 2021, back up to the previous 2017-2019 levels, and the current 3-year average sex ratio has declined to 24 bucks per 100 does, there will likely be no need for any further increases in licenses.
-Doe licenses likewise will aljust licenses accordingly to adapt to CWD management needs within the context of the new objectives.
+Doe licenses likewise will likely remain similar.
+Depending on the results from the 2022 mandatory CWD testing, we will adjust licenses accordingly to adapt to CWD management needs within the context of the new objectives.